RenjithRajagopal89/InstrumentGauge/README.md

  ## Known issues
- 1.App is not fit for screen orientation support 2.Double fingure swipe is WIP.This commit doesn't contains those changes
+ 1.App is not fit for screen orientation support 2.Double finger swipe is WIP state.This commit doesn't contains those changes